lymxfti/ai-automation-portfolio/whatsapp-lead-automation/system-description.md

 ## Demo / How it Works

-For a sanitized demo, see the included `workflow.json` and sample screenshots/diagrams.
-All API keys, prompt logic, and client data have been redacted as the system is currently in PROD.
+For a sanitized demo, see the included `whatsapp-lead-automation-sanitized.json` and sample screenshots/diagrams.
+API keys, prompt logic, and personalized data has been redacted as the system is currently in PROD.

 If you’d like a technical walkthrough feel free to reach out.